One hundred years of Jewish Montreal

 By Byron Toben

 Over the years, the Dora Wasserman Yiddish Theatre, founded in 1958, has provided memorable full-scale productions to Segal Centre audiences.
-This year, hit by reduced funding, it still produced a tears and cheers “musical journey celebrating the past 100 years of Jewish life in Montreal”.
+This year, it again produced a tears and cheers “musical journey celebrating the past 100 years of Jewish life in Montreal”.

 Written by long-time member Edit Kuper, who co-produced with fellow vet Aron Gonshor, they managed to assemble 26 performers, some going back 50 years.
 An onstage band of six provided zesty music, headed by pianist Nick Burgess.
 Choreographer Jenny Brizard kept the troops whirling about.